-Shamshad Begum, born on April 14, 1919 in Lahore, was arguably the first ever playback singer to become a star.
-Well before the advent of Lata Mangeshkar, she made a name for hersef first in Lahore and then subsequently in Bombay.
+Shamshad Begum, born on April 14, 1919 in Lahore, was arguably the first ever playback singer to become a star in her own right.
+Well before the advent of Lata Mangeshkar, she made a name for hersef, first in Lahore and then subsequently in Bombay.
 As every music director worth his salt wanted Shamshad to sing for him, it is said she charged an astronomical (then) Rs 1000 a song in the 1940s!
 She is also perhaps the most re-mixed artiste in recent times.

-It was Master Ghulam Haider who discovered Shamshad who used to sing on All India Radio, Lahore and Peshawar from 1937 onwards.
-He gave her a break with the Punjabi film Yamla Jat (1940).
-However, Shamshad’s career really took off the final year with Khazanchi (1941) where her throaty vocals (OP Nayyar equated the clarity in her voice with tinkling temple bells) helped Ghulam Haider create a catchy musical score incorporating the dholak and Punjabi beats.
+It was music maestro Master Ghulam Haider who discovered Shamshad, who used to sing on All India Radio, Lahore and Peshawar from 1937 onwards.
+He gave her a break in films with the Punjabi film, Yamla Jat (1940).
+However, Shamshad’s career really took off the following year with Khazanchi (1941), where her throaty vocals (OP Nayyar equated the clarity in her voice with tinkling temple bells) helped Ghulam Haider create a catchy musical score incorporating the dholak and Punjabi beats.
 Hindi film music would never be the same again.
-We start with a landmark song of Khazanchi – a duet by Shamshad and Haider himself in a situation that became a cliche in itself – a group of girls on cycles, a group of boys on cycles and by end of the song, wham!
+We start with a landmark song of Khazanchi – a duet by Shamshad and Haider himself in a situation that became a cliché in itself – a group of girls on cycles, a group of boys on cycles and by end of the song, wham!
 They bang into each other and boy meets girl!
 Talk about the Big Bang theory!

 When Haider shifted to Bombay, Shamshad too left Lahore for the city of dreams as part of his group.
 Even as she sang for composers like Shyam Sunder, Khemchand Prakash and of course, Haider saab, Shamshad made it really big on the National scene once she started singing for Naushad.
 The team was formidable.
-Many of Naushad’s successes in the 1940s owe their popularity to Shamshad Begum.
-Here isa beautiful number composed by Naushad and picturized on Naseem Banu in Mehboob Khan’s Anokhi Ada (1948).
+Many of Naushad’s successes in the 1940s and early ’50s owe their popularity to Shamshad Begum.
+Here is a beautiful number composed by Naushad and picturized on Naseem Banu in Mehboob Khan’s Anokhi Ada (1948).

 Bahar (1951) saw another successful teaming of Burman Dada and Shamshad with each song better than the other.
 Add to it the young Vyjayanthimala’s lively dancing and you have a classic for down the ages.

 By now, Shamshad had lost ground not just to Lata Mangeshkar but also to Geeta Dutt as her nasal Punjabi voice was beginning to get obsolete in the 1950s.
 But fortunately for her, there was OP Nayyar.
 There was something freewheeling and a sense of joyfulness in the way OP Nayyar used Shamshad Begum’s vocals.
 Nothing illustrates this better than this lovely ditty in Guru Dutt’s Aar Paar (1954).